Doraha (TV series)

-Doraha (دوراہا) (English: Crossroad) is a Pakistani drama television series which premiered on Geo Entertainment on 17 October 2008.
+Doraha (دوراہا) (English: Crossroads) is a Pakistani drama television series which premiered on Geo Entertainment on 17 October 2008.
 It is an adaptation of an Urdu novel Mein Ne Khawabon Ka Shajar Dekha Hai, written by Umera Ahmad.
 The serial is produced by Humayun Saeed and Abdullah Kadwani's production house 7th Sky Entertainment and directed by Mehreen Jabbar.

 The official soundtrack is called Tum Kahan Chal Diye, composed and performed by Jal the band.
 It was one of the tracks in Jal's album Boondh, released in 2007 and was well received by the listeners.

-In an audio interview given to Raju Jamil, Humayun Saeed revealed that given the success of Doraha 7th Sky Entertainment is planning to produce a second season of the serial with the same cast.
+In an audio interview given to Raju Jamil, Humayun Saeed revealed that given the success of Doraha, 7th Sky Entertainment is planning to produce a second season of the serial with the same cast.
 However, the sequel was never made and the reasons remain unknown.

 Synopsis

 Shahla (Sanam Baloch) and Umer (Humayun Saeed) are cousins living in the same neighbourhood.
-They both belong to middle families, but as Shahla is the only girl of her parents her family is better off than Umer's.
+They both belong to middleclass families, but as Shahla is the only girl of her parents, her family is better off than Umer's.
 Umer is six years older than Shahla and adores her like a little sister.
-But Shahla fancies him and tries to show him her feelings time and again by making him Biryani and many other delicious dishes.
+But Shahla fancies him and tries to show him her feelings again and again by making him Biryani and many other delicious dishes.
 Umer is doing his graduation and is in love with his fellow university mate Sara (Sonia Rehman), who belongs to a sound family and when she tells her parents (Mohammed Ahmed, Ismat Zaidi) about Umer's proposal, they immediately refuse to give permission.
 But that gets sorted and her parents give their permission for this marriage.
 However, Umer's mother (Badar Khalil), who wanted Shahla and Umer to marry, refuses to accept her new daughter-in-law and doesn't even pretend to be happy on their wedding day.

 Shahla however, shows no sign of hurt and gets on with her new bhabhi.
 Sara's new house is nothing like where she used to live before.
 Even the food is not the same.
-But Sara adjusts to the new environment in a mature way and doesn't through tantrums or make demands to her husband.
+But Sara adjusts to the new environment in a mature way and doesn't throw tantrums or make demands to her husband.
 But her mother-in-law is anything but appreciative towards her, since she always thinks that Sara stole Umer away.
-The first time Sara cooks meal, Umer's mother calls badly cooked in front of Shahla who doesn't stop bringing meal from her house for Umer and his family, even though her mother (Parveen Akbar) tells her off for that.
+The first time Sara cooks meal, Umer's mother calls it badly cooked in front of Shahla who doesn't stop bringing meal from her house for Umer and his family, even though her mother (Parveen Akbar) tells her off for that.
 Umer who loved Shahla's food prefers having his wife's meal that night.
 Sara's father-in-law (Qazi Wajid) is also supportive of her, but soon Sara loses his support too, when she helps her sister-in-law marry the man she loves.